bill-ahmed/qbit-matUI/README.md

 ![Home Page](/builds/images/home_page.jpg)

-## Configuring the App
-This app relies on a couple files to work properly.
+## Replacing your existing qBittorrent Web UI
+In order to use this version, first follow the instructions outlined [here (*)](https://github.com/qbittorrent/qBittorrent/wiki/Alternate-WebUI-usage).
 This app is tested with **API v2.2** and higher.
 Any lower version are not guaranteed to work.

+Once you've completed that:

+1. Take a production-ready build from [here](https://github.com/bill-ahmed/qbit-material-WebUI/releases), or [build it yourself](#build)

+2. Navigate to wherever you placed the `public`/`private` folder from [(*)](#replacing-your-existing-qbittorrent-web-ui)

+3. Replace all the contents of the `private` folder with the contents of the downloaded `.zip` file (alternatively, if you chose to build the app, copy over contents of `dist/` from the project directoy)

+# Development
+This app relies on a couple files to work properly.

+### General Config
+Under `src/assets/` there are two files: `config.json` and `config.prod.json`.
+This will store general configuration, such as the delimeter used when parsing file paths (Unix vs. Windows).

 ### HTTP Config
 Under `src/assets/` there are two files: `http_config.json` and `http_config.prod.json`.
 During the production build, the former is replaced with the latter file.

 If you wish to configure your endpoints and other data for dev/prod, do so here.

-### General Config
-Under `src/assets/` there are two files: `config.json` and `config.prod.json`.
-This will store general configuration, such as the delimeter used when parsing file paths (Unix vs. Windows).

-## Running the App -- Development
+## Running the App
 To install the dependencies, run `npm install` in both the root directory and the `mock_backend/` folder.

 ### Back-end